invertase/react-native-firebase/docs/index.md

 _If you're using [Bare Workflow](https://docs.expo.io/introduction/managed-vs-bare/#bare-workflow), please follow the above installation steps instead._

+The recommendation is to use a [custom development client](https://docs.expo.dev/clients/getting-started/).
+If starting a new app, you can run `npx create-react-native-app -t with-dev-client` to have this set up automatically.
+It will also allow you to use the Expo Application Service to test the android and iOS builds.

 After installing the `@react-native-firebase/app` NPM package, add the [config plugin](https://docs.expo.io/guides/config-plugins/) to the [`plugins`](https://docs.expo.io/versions/latest/config/app/#plugins) array of your `app.json` or `app.config.js`.

 Also, you have to provide paths to the `google-services.json` and `GoogleService-Info.plist` files by specifying the [`expo.android.googleServicesFile`](https://docs.expo.io/versions/latest/config/app/#googleservicesfile-1) and [`expo.ios.googleServicesFile`](https://docs.expo.io/versions/latest/config/app/#googleservicesfile) fields respectively.